-Then send us your Excel workbook with a description of the issue you're trying to resolve.
+Then send us your Excel workbook (one worksheet) with a description of the issue you're trying to resolve.
 We won't share your data with anyone and we're happy to sign a non-disclosure agreement.
 Your Excel data can be numbers that look like this:

 (Please include a description of the columns in your file and include the meaning of any acronyms.
 E.g., What does "RW" or "DA" mean?)

 - We will analyze the data using QI Macros Data Mining Wizard.
 The cost for this service is $97 per worksheet.

 There may be one or more projects in your data.
 Most improvement projects have three main deliverables:

 - A control chart of performance over time.

 - One or more pareto charts to focus the improvement.

 - An Ishikawa (fishbone) diagram with problem statement ready for root cause analysis.